-Now, with more people than ever in the world, humans and animals are colliding at an ever greater rate and sometimes the results can be tragic.
+With more people than ever in the world, people and animals are colliding at an ever greater rate and sometimes the results can be tragic.

-Understanding how to properly act to leave the least amount of impact on the forests and avoid a possible deadly encounter with the animals in it is the ultimate goal to keep everyone safe.
+Understanding how to properly act to leave the least amount of impact on the forests and learning how to avoid a possible deadly encounter with these majestic animals is in everyone’s best interest, and the ultimate goal to keep everyone safe.

 Alerting bears to our presence with loud sounds every so often, storing our food and hygiene items properly in odorless dry sacks tied to trees, and traveling in groups of three with at least two cans of bear spray, are all ways that we can save the lives of bears and people and keep the biodiversity of the forests, that we enjoy so much, alive for many generations to come.

-Thanks for reading and if you have any questions, comments, concerns or suggestions do not hesitate to ask in the comments below or by contacting us via our email at ContactParagonTrails@gmail.com.
+Thanks for reading!
+If you have any questions, comments, concerns or suggestions, please don’t hesitate to ask in the section below or by reaching out to us via email at ContactParagonTrails@gmail.com.